gabrielclcardoso/token/README.md

 This makes it easier for the token to interact with 3rd party applications and be integrated with future student projects in the future eg. DAOs and DEXs.

+#### Bonus Multisig
+The project has a perfect use case for the multisig bonus part.
+The `DEFAULT_ADMIN_ROLE` is a perfect candidate for a multisig wallet.
+This wallet who will be responsible for asigning the `MINTER` will be ran by 3 accounts and will require the signature of 2 for it to execute any transaction.

+The multisig interface chosen was [https://multisig.bnbchain.org/](https://multisig.bnbchain.org/) which integrates seamlessly with the BSC ecosystem.